Echo2572/OTER/README.md

 > Gong, J. and Eldardiry, H. “Few-Shot Relation Extraction with Hybrid Visual Evidence.” *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*, 2024, pp. 7232–7247.

 Because the original FewRel data do not provide the required auxiliary visual modalities, the FewREL-small preparation used in this project supplements the multimodal subset with image captions and entity crops.
 Captions are generated with vision-language models, and the head/tail entities are grounded in the original images to obtain entity crops.
+Grounding phrase is dynamically constructed from the original text, picking out phrases related to the entity.
 The generated outputs are manually verified, and the preparation does not use relation labels, avoiding label leakage.
 The supplementary files are available here:

 [Download the FewRel-small supplementary data](https://1drv.ms/f/c/02848db892a0e8dd/IgCWCeWM4GPsSZUhghpJC2mgAWqhuqlpPWbq_yOTeISf0yc?e=EVNQqs)